cigamaLTT/FileSorting/README.md

-# 🗂️ File Sorter
+# 🗂️ File Sorter (Java Edition)

-A stateful, command-line utility written in Java that automatically organizes files from a source directory into a new target directory based on their extensions.
+A stateful, command-line utility written in Java that automatically organizes files in a directory based on their extensions.

 This tool is built to be a robust, real-world application.
 It reads internal sorting rules (e.g., `.pdf=Documents`), handles file name conflicts, and most importantly, **tracks every file it moves** in a persistent "manifest" file (`manifest.json`).